USDA-ARS-GBRU/MicroMPN_data-files/README.md

   - 3.3. *Subfolder*: Excel_spreadsheet

-     - This folder contains a single file with all of the plots for soil-only microcosms.
-Both MPN and MPN adjusted data were analyzed in R and were plotted in Excel.
+     - This folder contains a single file with all of the Excel plots.

 **4. Folder**: multiple_comparisons